ooni/spec/backends/bk-003-collector.md

 Upon receiving this request, the collector:

-1. MUST check whether `${report_id}` is a valid, OPEN report ID and reject the request with a `4xx` status otherwise.
+1. SHOULD check whether `${report_id}` is a valid, OPEN report ID and reject the request with a `4xx` status otherwise.

-2. MUST reject the request with a `4xx` status if the `format` is "yaml" _and_ it is not handling YAML.
+2. MAY reject the request with a `4xx` status if the `format` is "yaml" _and_ it is not handling YAML.

-3. MUST reject the request with a `4xx` if the JSON/YAML does not parse or the parsed value is not a JSON/YAML object.
+3. SHOULD reject the request with a `4xx` if the JSON/YAML does not parse or the parsed value is not a JSON/YAML object.

-4. MUST verify that the top-level keys are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
+4. MAY verify that the top-level keys are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
 Additionally: